 Wisconsin does not have specific export requirements for animals leaving the state.
-Please contact the state or nation of destination to learn their import requirements.
+Please contact the state or nation of destination and the event organizers to learn about their requirements.

 However, there are rules for Wisconsin animals returning after participating in a show or event in another state.
 Except as noted below, if an animal meets the import requirements of the state of destination and returns without changing hands to the Wisconsin premises of origin while the certificate of veterinary inspection (CVI) is still valid, the animal may return on the same CVI.
 If the CVI has expired, the animal must meet the testing and paperwork requirements for its species and the state from which it is returning.